‘SNL Weekend Update’ Proves True As Eric Trump Spills The Beans On Donald Trump

 A post shared by Donald Trump Jr. (@donaldjtrumpjr) on

-In the category where art predicts life, SNL earlier this month had a skit with Alex Moffat as Eric Trump, played as a simpleton who cannot keep the secret that the Trump family is breaking all kinds of ethics rules by having his father, the president, still involved in Trump day to day business.
+In the category where art predicts life, SNL earlier this month had a skit with Alex Moffat as Eric Trump, played as a simpleton who cannot keep the secret that the Trump family is breaking all kinds of ethics rules by having his father, the president, still involved in Trump day-to-day business.

 RELATED REPORTS BY INQUISITR